 Quick Banana Ice Cream

 Ice cream or vegan “nice cream”?
+This is one of our favorite healthy kid desserts.
 Take four frozen bananas, 2 Tbsp of coconut or almond milk, 1 tsp of vanilla, blend them together, and you’ve got a delicious potassium-rich dessert for kids.
 If you want to amp up the flavor, add some chocolate or another flavoring of your choice.
 You can even put a little between two graham crackers for some banana ice cream sandwiches.

 Doughnut Ice Cream Sandwiches